AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/create-an-email-template.md

 >[!NOTE]
 >
 >Marketo Support is not set up to assist with troubleshooting custom HTML.
-For HTML assistance, please consult a web developer.
+For HTML assistance, please consult an email developer or leverage an [Email Creation Platform](https://exchange.adobe.com/experiencecloud.details.103672.stensul-email-creation-platform.html) via Marketo LaunchPoint (partner program).

 ## Create a New Email Template {#create-a-new-email-template}